gigimushroom/RedisProxy/readme.md

 ### Run:
 docker-compose up

-If you want just want to run the proxy in docker, and mannualy point to a redis backend: docker run -p 10000:10000 myproxy -redisIpAndPort=127.0.0.1:6379
+If you just want to run the proxy in docker, and mannualy point to a redis backend: docker run -p 10000:10000 myproxy -redisIpAndPort=127.0.0.1:6379

 ### Options